How to Apply

-The IPLP SJD application is available online through The University of Arizona Graduate College at http://grad.arizona.edu/.
-Select the Apply Now button to create an online account for your application.
-You will want to select LAWSJDINDPLP - Law (SJD) - Indigenous Peoples Law & Policy as the program you are applying to.
+The SJD application is available online directly on our website here.
+After you create an account make sure to select the Indigenous Peoples Law & Policy (IPLP) Program as the program you are applying to.

-Please submit a 5-6 page research proposal and a current Curriculum Vitae (CV) to Cristina Castañeda, director of global programs, firstname.lastname@example.org, at the UA James E. Rogers College of Law.
+Please submit a 5-6 page research proposal and a current Curriculum Vitae (CV) to Katherine Barnes, associate dean of programs and innovation, firstname.lastname@example.org, at the UA James E. Rogers College of Law.

 Provide the contact information (names, titles, telephone numbers, and email addresses) of several of your professors from your university who you feel could describe your work to us.

 Please request your testing agency (ETS) to report your most recent TOEFL score to the University of Arizona (institution = 4832, dept = 03);

 We will then poll the Law faculty to identify interest in your proposal.
 If faculty interest, expertise and availability are identified, we will then request a formal application and fee, and ask you to upload the following documents:

 - Original University transcripts, or English-translated originals through a certified translation service, or English language copies certified by the educational institution for each of your law degrees (JD/LLB and LLM);

 - Certificate or Diploma of each law degree, or English-translated original or copy;